Micro–Mobile.org

 E–bikes too, will eventually suffer the same fate if they get faster, but at least they have larger diameter wheels; hitting a deep pothole (on a road or trail pavement) with a 10" diameter wheel going 50 miles per hour, rarely results in a positive outcome.
 At best it will only damage the tire and/or rim of larger wheeled vehicles.

-Additionally, bicycle groups are now vocally opposing e–scooters on designated "bike" trails, simply because they go too fast, imposing a risk to walkers, kids, and bicyclists.
+Additionally, bicycle groups are now vocally opposing e–scooters on designated "bike" trails, simply because they go too fast, imposing a risk to walkers, kids, and those bicycling.
 And candidly, in my locale, it's a handful of boys who are blazing these bike trials at 40+ miles per hour.
 It freaks everyone out; even me when I'm cycling there, so I get it!
 The thrill of high speeds will be the reason why they'll require governing.

 However, I do not want to lose my current access to these designated trails on my e–scooter, because they are my main roads.
 By choice, I do not own a car.
 I made this decision in 2005, for the environment and for safety reasons; I sold my last vehicle then and have not owned one since; State ID's going forward.
 From that point forward, all my life choices centered around not owning and operating a car.